-1.3 COVERAGE
+COVERAGE 1.3

-All employees employed as a registered physiotherapist or physiotherapy assistant, and any employee substantially employed as a physiotherapist or physiotherapy assistant but who may from time to time use different titles, including Clinical/Team Leaders.
+All employees employed at Bay of Plenty District, Waikato District and Te Tai Tokerau (Northland) as a registered physiotherapist or physiotherapy assistant, and any employee substantially employed as a physiotherapist or physiotherapy assistant but who may from time to time use different titles, including Clinical/Team Leaders.
 Professional Advisors are excluded from this document.